LouiseSteward/learn/public-health/text/quiz-14.md

 ---
 title: Quiz 14.
-Assessing the performance of health services and programmes
+Measuring the performance of health services and programmes
 style: chapter test
 ---

 {% include metadata %}

-# Quiz 14: Assessing the performance of health services and programmes
+# Quiz 14: Measuring the performance of health services and programmes

 Please choose the *one*, most correct answer to each question or statement.